AngeloFrangione/libospl-deprecated/docs/reference/ospl_import_photo_in_album.md

 # ospl_import_photo_in_album

 (since version 0.1.0)
-import a photo into library directly into an specific album.
+import a photo directly into an existing album.

 ## Description